 Before I introduce my next featured blogger, I have something to share.
 My husband and I were sitting on the porch, with a cup of coffee, and we saw two doves had taken an interest in our hanging plants.
 They would flit from plant to plant while making their cute little cooing sounds.

-My husband said they could be looking for a place to build a nest.
+My husband said, “they’re looking for a place to build a nest”.
 Well, lo and behold, he was right.
 The hanging plant at the end of our porch became the site for their nest.
-What a fun week it has been watching the activity and we’ve kept our distance because we won’t scare our feathered friends.
+What a fun week it has been watching the activity and we’ve kept our distance so we won’t scare our feathered friends.

 I did some research on nesting doves and found “The female lays 2 white eggs in the nest, and both she and her partner take turns incubating the eggs for 14 days.
 The fledgling Mourning Doves leave the nest in about 15 days after hatching.”
 I had no idea the male shared in incubating the eggs, did you?

 And, my next blogger is exceptional.
 “I’m just a WYSIWYG kind of guy…who wears his heart on his sleeve.” and in his words “The blog may evolve over time..different themes, added or deleted pages and categories …I will do my best to entertain you or make you angry enough to make a comment/reply, so stick around, you never know what’s going to happen in the ‘Steel City’……”.
 Stop by and chat with, steelcityman.

-Please stop in and visit my new blog ThusNSuch, dedicated to poetry and quotes ThusNSuch
+Please stop in and visit my new blog, dedicated to poetry – ThusNSuch

 This is Tuesday Chatter, a weekly event where you can leave the link to your blog, giving others a chance to appreciate your talents.
 Here’s the link for the how-tos.
 Tuesday Chatter